-- 1. Vote in town clerk's office on or before November 7, 2016. - 2.
-Voter may take the ballots out of the clerk's office for him or herself and return in same manner as if the ballots were received by mail. - 3.
-Have ballot mailed to you and return it to clerk's office before Election Day or to polling place before 7 p.m. on Election Day. - 4.
-If you are sick or have a disability, you may ask the town clerk on or before November 7, 2016, to have two justices of the peace bring a ballot to you at your home on any day preceding the day of the election (once ballots are prepared) or the day of election.
+- 2. Voter may take the ballots out of the clerk's office and return in the same manner as if the ballots were received by mail. - 3.
+Have ballot mailed to you and return it to clerk's office before Election Day or to the polling place before 7 p.m. on Election Day. - If you are in the military, live overseas, or are ill or disabled you may receive your ballot electronically and utilize our accessible online - ballot marking tool, but you must print your ballot and return it by mail.If you are ill or disabled, you may ask the town clerk, on or before the deadline to request an absentee ballot, to have two justices of the peace bring a ballot to you at your home on any day preceding the day of the election (once ballots are prepared) or the day of election.

-Identification Required for First Time Registrants by Mail: If you have never voted in Vermont before and you registered individually by mail, you must provide identification before you can vote a regular ballot: current valid photo I.D., or a utility bill, bank statement, government check, paycheck, or other government document showing your name and current address.
-If you do not provide I.D., you will be offered a provisional ballot.
+Identification Required for First Time Registrants by Mail: If you are registering individually for the first time by mail or online, you must provide a copy of identification along with your registration: current valid photo I.D., or a utility bill, bank statement, government check, paycheck, or other government document showing your name and current address.
+If you do not provide I.D. or other documentation with your registration and do not have it when you come to the polls, you will be offered a provisional ballot.